Best Programming Languages to Learn

 Java is a class-based, object-oriented programming language created in 1995.
 Java embraces the general-purpose programming language goal of "write once, run anywhere."
 This means compiled Java code can run on any and all platforms that support Java.

-Java features syntax similar to C and C++.
+Perfect for beginners and experts alike, Java features syntax similar to C and C++.
 As a server-side language, Java functions on the back end of development.

 You can use Java for desktop, mobile, and numerical computing alongside game development and big data projects.